Azerbaijan releases data on administered COVID-19 jabs | News.az

 More than 5.3 million people have received their first doses, while over 4.8 million people got their second doses.

-Azerbaijan has also given third booster shots to over 3.3 million people.
+Azerbaijan has also given third booster shots to over 3.3 million people so far.